pathogen-detection/vgva/README.md

 Results can be exported as tables or publication-ready SVG figures together with a user-supplied genome structure table.

 &gt; If you use VGVA in your research :
-- Please cite our paper: Gong B, Xiang L, Li J, *et al.* (2025) *Novel Real-Time Quantitative RT-PCR for Detection of PRRSV-1 and PRRSV-2 Strains Circulating in China: A Study Based on Whole-Genome Characteristics and Epidemiological Features.* The Veterinary Journal.
+- Please cite our paper: Gong B, Xiang L, Li J, *et al.* (2025) *Novel Real-Time Quantitative RT-PCR for Detection of PRRSV-1 and PRRSV-2 Strains Circulating in China: A Study Based on Whole-Genome Characteristics and Epidemiological Features.* Veterinary Journal.
 - Obey the **GNU General Public License v3 (GPLv3)**.

 ---